AnnDevOpsAccount/DevOps-Course-Starter/README.md

 This deployment is conditional.
 The default is for it to be conditonal upon:
 1) project built and tests passed
 2) the git action is a pull or push
-3) target is master branch - although this can be changed to a feature branch if needed, for example:
+3) target is main branch - although this can be changed to a feature branch if needed, for example:
 ```
       if: github.ref == 'refs/heads/module8'
 ```